-This year Villamanta Disability Rights Legal Service Inc. participated in ten community legal education (CLE) activities in both metropolitan, rural and regional centres throughout Victoria, including sessions for groups, presentations at conferences and distribution of materials.
+Villamanta Disability Rights Legal Service Inc. participated in nine Community Legal Education (CLE) activities during the year, in both metropolitan, rural and regional centres throughout Victoria, including sessions for groups, presentations at conferences and distribution of materials.
 Most of these sessions were for people who have a disability living in Victoria.
 A number were for people assisting people who have a disability and some were for other members of the community, to extend the community's knowledge of disability rights and related issues, with the aim of advancing the full inclusion in the community of people who have a disability.